Enough with the parent alienation accusation if it’s not true.

 Keep doing what you’re doing.
 I think it’s very important to encourage a relationship with the other parent, and all the women I know who are being accused of parent alienation are actually doing the complete opposite.
 They are doing everything they can to encourage a relationship between their children and their father.
 But at the end of the day, you can only do so much, and it will be your ex who loses out as he is not putting in the effort to build a relationship with his kids.

-P.S DID YOU KNOW?
+P.S.
+DID YOU KNOW?

-You can book in for one-on-one mentoring with Julia Hasche from wherever you are in the world!
+You can also book one-on-one coaching with Julia Hasche from wherever you are in the world!

 • Have you just parted ways with your partner, and feeling lost?